General-Lindor/Sacred-2-Script-Comparison-Extractor/README.txt

 Extractor to compare and extract differences between the lua scripts of two different versions of Sacred 2.

+usage: just put the scripts of one version into ORIGINAL/ and one into MODIFIED/ and start the exe, it will extract the differences. only works on windows OS for now.

 can extract:
     - behaviour.txt
     - client